I Set The Sea On Fire

 I Set The Sea On Fire are a British alternative rock band from Sheffield, England.
 The band are well known for their single "Tastes Like Funk", which got airplay on BBC Radio 1 and BBC Radio 2.
 Combining traditional indie with elements of funk, grunge and hip hop, I Set The Sea On Fire are making a name for themselves as the next massive sound out of Sheffield.
 With four-part harmonies, a trumpet, trombone and flute alongside the traditional indie band, the sound is hard to describe, but they've settled with comparing it to an offshore oil rig explosion, but with fewer screams and a lot more trumpet.
 Having shared the stage with bands such as Heaven 17, Buzzcocks and Dog Is Dead, the band are well known for their massive live shows, which have been described as a "Powerfully energetic set which could get the dead dancing, but with the most beautiful harmonies I've heard live in a long time".

 History

 The band formed in 2010, and got signed to Sound Hub Records in 2013, creating three singles with the label; "Monsters", "Florida Horrors" and "Low".
 The band then moved to Alya Records in 2015, and started working on their debut album Sleep Now Suburbia.

+After parting ways from alya records in 2017, I Set The Sea On Fire have gone on to release several new singles with an album slated for release in 2026.